pygame/pygame/doc/capi/base.rst

   Tries to convert the PyObject to a double and stores the result in *val*, if successful.
 This returns 1 on success and 0 on failure.

-  This will not check the arguments for being *NULL*.

 .. cfunction:: int IntFromObj (PyObject* obj, int *val)

   Tries to convert the PyObject to an int and stores the result in *val*, if successful.
 This returns 1 on success and 0 on failure.

-  This will not check the arguments for being *NULL*.

 .. cfunction:: int UintFromObj (PyObject* obj, unsigned int *val)

   Tries to convert the PyObject to an unsigned int and stores the result in *val*, if successful.
 This returns 1 on success and 0 on failure.

-  This will not check the arguments for being *NULL*.

 .. cfunction:: int DoubleFromSeqIndex (PyObject *seq, Py_ssize_t index, double *val)